tomzs/poverty-lightroom/README.md

 Poverty Lightroom™

 Simple image editor to learn basic webgl concepts like textures, shaders and buffers.
-Oh, and to write some C(they call it glsl but only see c) and be thankful for garbage collectors.
+Oh, and to write some C(they call it glsl but i only see c) and be thankful for garbage collectors.

 I used: